 Without this technical knowledge of web languages and web coding and the skills to use web editing applications and tools, most business owners had little to no control over their own web presence.

-(Before CMS, website owners had little to no control of their own digital presence)
+(Before Content Management Systems, businesses had little to no control of their own web presence)

 When CMS-based websites became available, website owners started gaining control over aspects of their digital presence, such as the ability to add, edit, publish and manage their own content.

-(After CMS, website owners had more control of their content publishing)
+(After CMS, businesses had more control of areas like content publishing)

-With many types of CMS-driven websites, website owners have a greater degree of control over managing their digital content, but many aspects of building, managing and marketing a website are still being handled by web services providers and tech-savvy experts.
+With many types of CMS-driven websites, website owners have a greater degree of control over managing their digital content, but most aspects of building, managing and marketing a website are still handled by web services providers and technically-savvy experts.

-When choosing an online vehicle for your digital business, it’s important to remember that you are the one who needs to be in control.
-If you are a “tech dummy,” you should consider choosing a platform designed for non-technical users.
+When choosing an online vehicle for your digital business, it’s important to remember that you are the one who will be driving it.
+If you are a “tech dummy,” consider choosing a platform designed for non-technical users.
 Otherwise, you will be stuck with an online vehicle that you can’t drive unless you are being chauffeured everywhere, continually spending money on outsourced services, and waiting around for other people to help you get even the simplest of things done.

-WordPress Puts You In Control Of Your Online Presence
+WordPress Puts You In Charge Of Your Websites

-WordPress puts you 100% in charge of your online business presence …
+WordPress puts you in complete control of your online business presence …

-(The WordPress CMS puts you in complete control of your online business presence)
+(WordPress gives you complete control of your digital presence)

-So … what exactly is it that makes WordPress the world’s most used Content Management System?
+So … what exactly is it that makes WordPress the world’s most downloaded CMS?

 1 – WordPress Is Free